-Richard Branson has a portfolio of companies under the "Virgin" brand, including a music company and an airline.
+Branson has a portfolio of companies under the Virgin brand, including a music company and an airline.
 Virgin Galactic was registered as a company in 1999, three years after the Ansari X Prize was announced.

-The X Prize was intended to award $10 million to the first non-government organization that flew people into space, using a reusable spacecraft, twice in a two-week span.
-Branson had been interested in spaceflight since the 1960s, and sponsored Burt Rutan's Scaled Composites' bid to get the prize.
+The X Prize was an award of $10 million to the first non-government organization that flew people into space past the Kármán line, using a reusable spacecraft, twice in a two-week span.
+Branson had been interested in spaceflight since the 1960s, and sponsored Burt Rutan's Scaled Composites' bid to compete for the prize.

-That same year, Virgin pledged to bring ordinary people into space with Scaled Composites technology, for the reported low price of $200,000 per seat.
+That same year, Virgin pledged to bring ordinary people into space, for the reported price of $200,000 per seat.

 "We hope to create thousands of astronauts over the next few years and bring alive their dream of seeing the majestic beauty of our planet from above, the stars in all their glory and the amazing sensation of weightlessness," Branson said in September 2004.
 "The development will also allow every country in the world to have their own astronauts rather than the privileged few."

 In July 2005, Branson and Rutan announced a joint venture between Virgin Galactic and Scaled Composites called The SpaceShip Company.
 Together, they manufactured SpaceShipTwo, a new generation of spaceliners that built on SpaceShipOne's technology.
 SpaceShipTwo spacecraft are designed to carry six passengers and two pilots into space.
 A successor launch craft to White Knight was also developed, and called WhiteKnightTwo.

-With a spacecraft in hand, the next step was finding a launching area.
-In December 2005, the state of New Mexico officially offered Virgin Galactic a taxpayer-funded $225 million facility, SpacePort America, where the company could put its world headquarters and send flights into space.
+In December 2005, the state of New Mexico officially offered Virgin Galactic a taxpayer-funded $225 million facility, called Spaceport America, where the company could put its world headquarters and run test flights and spaceflights.

-The next major flight milestone came in July 2008, when the company showed off the first WhiteKnightTwo air launch vehicle — "Eve" — to customers and the media.
+The next major flight milestone wasn't until July 2008, when the company showed off the first WhiteKnightTwo air launch vehicle — "Eve" — to customers and the media.
 Eve began test flights in December that year.